Indonesia eyes Russian oil to stabilize fuel costs

 Key takeaways

-• Indonesian Energy and Mineral Resources Minister Bahlil Lahadalia confirmed the government is finalizing a crude oil import deal with Russia.
+- Indonesian Energy and Mineral Resources Minister Bahlil Lahadalia confirmed the government finalized a strategic deal to import 150 million barrels of Russian crude oil.

-• State-owned energy firm Pertamina is expected to manage the logistics and refining of the imported Russian grades.
+- State-owned energy firm Pertamina is managing the logistics, chemical compatibility assessments, and refining processes for the incoming Russian petroleum grades.